Introduction

 Key concepts and implementation

-CPM is a technique for scheduling project activities.
-It involves identifying all required tasks, determining task dependencies, calculating the longest path of planned activities and establishing the minimum time needed to complete the project.
+CPM is a scheduling technique for project activities.
+It involves identifying all necessary tasks, task dependencies, calculating the longest path of planned activities, and determining the minimum project duration.

 Suitable projects and industries

-CPM is well-suited for construction projects, product development, research initiatives and event planning.
+CPM is commonly used in construction projects, product development, research initiatives, and event planning.

 PRINCE2 (PRojects IN Controlled Environments)